STLInspector/STLInspector/README.md

 ## Documentation

-Further information can be found in the [documentation](http://github.com/STLInspector/STLInspector/doc) that details the use of the web-based GUI, the parser and the mutation operators.
+Further information can be found in the [documentation](http://github.com/STLInspector/STLInspector/STLInspector/doc) that details the use of the web-based GUI, the parser and the mutation operators.
 The GUI provides a html version of the documentation.

 ## Contributing

 We greatly appreciate fixes and new features for [STLInspector](http://github.com/STLInspector/STLInspector).
 All contributions to this project should be sent as pull requests on github.
+[STLInspector](http://github.com/STLInspector/STLInspector) uses *semantic versioning* as described in [packaging.python.org](https://packaging.python.org/distributing/#choosing-a-versioning-scheme).

 ## Licence
 [STLInspector](http://github.com/STLInspector/STLInspector) is released under the [Apache Licence 2.0](https://github.com/STLInspector/STLInspector/blob/master/LICENSE).